PRINCIPLES OF HEALTH INFORMATICS C

 Credit points: 15

-In this subject, you will use the principles taught in Principles of Health Informatics A and B to explore technical requirements, skills and processes surrounding the implementation and management of electronic health records (EHRs).
-Using an enquiry-based learning approach, students will develop an in-depth understanding of design, structural and operational issues related to EHRs such as: EHR structures and architectures, interoperability, privacy and security, person and provider identification, clinical terminologies, clinical decision-support systems, and large data set query and analysis using SQL and business intelligence tools.
+In this subject students will use the principles taught in Principles of Health Informatics A (health systems analysis and design) to explore technical requirements and processes surrounding the introduction of electronic health records (EHRs).
+Using an enquiry-based learning approach, students will develop an understanding of issues related to EHR such as privacy, person and provider identification, hybrid EHR, interoperability, terminologies, EHR structure, protocol-based systems, decision support systems, and internet applications.

 Subject Co-ordinatorDennis Wollersheim

 Prerequisites HIM4IHA and HIM5IHB

 Maximum enrolment sizeN/A

 One 1.0 hours lecture per week on weekdays during the day from week 10 to week 22 and delivered via face-to-face.

 One 2.0 hours workshop per week on weekdays during the day from week 10 to week 22 and delivered via face-to-face.